D-A-Baldwin/HyperKahler-8mfds/README.md

 # Classifying the space groups of a given point group _(in the context of studying compact hyperKähler 8-orbifolds)_

-This repository accompanies the paper "On Classifying HyperKähler Kummer 8-Orbifolds" - B.S.Acharya, D.A.Baldwin.
+This repository accompanies the paper "On Classifying HyperKähler Kummer 8-Orbifolds" - B.S.Acharya, D.A.Baldwin, https://arxiv.org/pdf/2501.03692.
 To support the results stated in appendix B.

 In section 3.3, there are three tables with some rows higlighted blue and some rows starred.
 The blue rows correspond to groups G such that $C^4/G$ is known to admit a symplectic resolution.
 The starred rows correspond to G such that $C^4/G$ is not known to admit a symplectic resolution.